aimat-lab/AutoSlurm/README.md

 ### Overwrites

-Every slurm job first loads a default `conda` environment.
+Every slurm job first activates a default `conda` environment.
 The default environment can be specified in `global_config.yaml`.
 Furthermore, you can use overwrites (flag `-o`) to overwrite the environment for individual jobs: